 • Checkpoint Systems, a leading manufacturer of retail anti-theft systems, in winning complete dismissal of all claims in a securities class action related to the company’s restatement of certain financial statements due to tax accounting errors (Meier v.
 Checkpoint Systems, Inc. (D.N.J.
 2017))

-• A for-profit hospital chain in a section 11 securities class action challenging disclosures in the offering materials for the company’s initial public offering
+• HCA, Inc., a for-profit hospital chain in a section 11 securities class action challenging disclosures in the offering materials for the company’s initial public offering

 • Booz Allen, a consulting services firm, and certain of its officers in a federal securities fraud jury trial (S.D.N.Y.
 2015)